 One day Daniel told Ben that he now had to repay him for his generosity and kindness; that Ben owed him for the money he had spent on clothes and food.
 He said that Ben could repay his debt by selling cannabis.
 Ben knew that this was illegal and could get him in trouble, but he agreed because he did not want to make Daniel angry and get kicked out again.
 He had nowhere else to go!

-Selling cannabis for Daniel meant Ben had to travel across the UK and far from home and so Ben started missing school.
+Selling drugs for Daniel meant Ben had to travel across the UK far from home so he started missing school.

 SIGN 1 – A young boy not in school or at home